What makes a happy city? You’re likely to get very different answers based on who you ask.

 For her the solution lies in parks; parks are one of the answers to building happier cities.

-As a child Kotch, which she prefers to be called, remembers Bangkok’s streets turning into streams in the wet season, so much so that she’d be able to sail a little makeshift boat down them.
+As a child Kotch remembers Bangkok’s streets turning into streams in the wet season, so much so that she’d be able to sail a little makeshift boat down them.
 What was a once a fun activity soon turned to cause for grave concern, when flooding reached new heights in 2011 as the city experienced its worst flood in its history.

 It is now estimated that the city will be underwater by 2030.